das-Abroxas/maven-osgi-dependency-helper/README.md

 ### Add dependencies

-`./dependencies.sh add Maven:Dependency:String:1.0.0:MD5Sum Maven:Dependency:String:2.0.0:MD5Sum ...`
+`./dependencies.sh -a Maven:Dependency:String:1.0.0:MD5Sum Maven:Dependency:String:2.0.0:MD5Sum ...`

-With the **_add_** command you add the specified dependencies to the remote file that holds the already deployed dependencies.
+With the **_-a_** command switch you add the specified dependencies to the remote file that holds the already deployed dependencies.

 ### Remove dependencies

 `./dependencies.sh remove Maven:Dependency:String:1.0.0:MD5Sum Maven:Dependency:String:2.0.0:MD5Sum ...`

-With the **_remove_** command you remove the specified dependencies from the remote file that holds the already deployed dependencies.
+With the **_-r_** command you remove the specified dependencies from the remote file that holds the already deployed dependencies.